Springe direkt zu Inhalt

 In the Whiteboard, we provide further information on the dates and details for preparing for the individual sessions and for planning your work.

 After you and your advisor agree on the topic, you need to write a thesis proposal.
 The proposal is your personal project plan containing the research field, theoretical background, intended working program, and schedule.
-We provide LaTeX templates for writing the proposal on Overleaf for a bachelor thesis and for a master thesis.
+We provide detailed information for writing a thesis as well as an Overleaf template at: https://git.imp.fu-berlin.de/hcc-public/thesis-at-hcc

-Please note: Using LaTeX is mandatory.
+Please note: Using LaTeX (Overleaf template) is mandatory.
 If you don't have experience yet, please take this opportunity to learn it.
-We will help you with all your questions.
+Your supervisor will help you with any questions you have.

 Typically, you need about three iterations (feedback loops) to define your thesis project.
 After the final meeting with your advisor, you are ready to start.
+Think about your second examiner (Zweitgutachter:in).
 Please talk to your advisor for support.
-Think about your second examiner (Zweitgutachter).

 Check the forms provided by the examination office.
 Please fill out the form electronically and send it to your advisor.